-Visitors to Alaska will find plenty of opportunities to observe icebergs and glaciers.
+Visitors to Alaska will find plenty of opportunities to observe icebergs and glaciers, like a ride by to Hubbard Glacier.
 But why watch them from the deck of a large ship when you can experience an up close adventure?

 That’s what Alan and I did on an Alaska cruise excursion in LeConte Bay with UnCruise.
 Actually, we traveled with the cruise company when they were known as American Safari Cruises.
 While the name may have changed, it’s still the same quality cruise experience.

 As LeConte Glacier melts and calves, icebergs float into the bayLeConte Bay, filling the waters with a beautiful assortment of ice that nature has sculpted into bizarre shapes and sizes.
 There really are no words to describe the scene as our skiff motored in and out of this maze of icebergs.

 Before scrolling through the photo essay, stop for a moment to view the video.
 It truly gives you a first-hand feel of the experience.

 The small, motorized raft crept as close to the icebergs as safely possible.
 And photographers were given ample opportunity to capture the bergs from all angles.

 Not a photographer?
 It’s still an amazing experience.